thecodingmachine/security.rightsservice-splash/README.md

 This package is part of the Mouf PHP framework and contains the @RequiresRight annotation that integrates Splash with the RightsService.

-If you are using the Splash MVC framework, there is a special package to help you integrate the "rightsservice" with Splash.
+If you are using the Splash MVC framework, there is a special package to help you integrate the "rightsservice" with Splash or Druplash.
 The package name is "security/rightsservice_splash".
-Please note this package does not apply if you are using Druplash.

 This package provides a number of useful filters: